aternosorg/modbot/CONFIGURATION.md

 # Configuration
 ModBot offers two different ways to configure it, a config file or environment variables.
-To use the config file just copy the example.config.json to a new file called config.json and modify the options in it.
+To use the config file just copy the [minimal configuration example](#minimal-configuration-file) to a new file called config.json and modify the options in it.
 If you chose to use environment variables then you first need to set the environment variable `MODBOT_USE_ENV`.

 Environment variables use `SCREAMING_SNAKE_CASE`, the configuration file uses `camelCase`.